chijete/CrafyWakeWord/README.md

 - `"add_vanilla_noise_to_negative_dataset"` determines whether to add the base noise to the negative dataset.
 - `"voices_generation_with_google"` determines whether or not to generate synthetic voices with Google Cloud.
 - `"custom_dataset_path"` (string or empty string) the path to the directory of your custom dataset.
 You can get more information in the "Custom datasets" section.
+- `"tts_generated_clips"` config of clips generation with the Google Cloud Text-to-Speech API.
+	- `"rate"` Speed ​​range of the voices of the generated audios (start, stop and step for np.arange).
+Min 0.25, max 4.0.
+	- `"pitch"` Pitch ​​range of the voices of the generated audios (start, stop and step for np.arange).
+Min -20.0, max 20.0.

 ### 6. Prepare and train the model
 Run these commands within your conda environment: